What is the purpose of the loan program?

 Do I need to work with my local conservation district before submitting an application?

 Yes.
-The district's board must review and prioritize your application before it is submitted to the Commission for review.
+Your local Conservation District will review and rank your project.
+The District's ranking will be included with the loan application.
 To find out which conservation district is located closest to you, click here.